dcdpr/did-btc1/chapters/Beacons.md

     * "mutinynet"
     * number
 * `serviceEndpoint` - required, a Bitcoin address represented as a URI
-* `normalizedMap` - required, normalized map created as above
+* `beaconAnnouncementMap` - required, ::Beacon Announcement Map:: created as above

 Construct a Bitcoin transaction that spends from the Beacon address on the selected network: